ojitha/ojitha.github.io/_posts/2021-06-28-jenkins-in-docker-container.md

 docker-compose -f jenkins/docker-compose.yml down
 ```

-This source was written following a course[^1] and modified to work with latest version of Jenkins.
+This source was written following a course[^1] (author's blog is https://blog.sixeyed.com) and modified to work with latest version of Jenkins.

 [^1]: [Using Declarative Jenkins Pipelines](https://pluralsight.pxf.io/DPOAj)